math2001/FoldFunctions/README.md

 ### Using package control

 1. Open up the command palette (`ctrl+shift+p`), and find `Package Control: Add Repository`.
-Then enter the URL of this repo: `https://github.com/math2001/FoldPythonFunctions` in the input field.
+Then enter the URL of this repo: `https://github.com/math2001/FoldFunctions` in the input field.
-2. Open up the command palette again and find `Package Control: Install Package`, and just search for `FoldPythonFunctions`. (just a normal install)
+2. Open up the command palette again and find `Package Control: Install Package`, and just search for `FoldFunctions`. (just a normal install)

 ### Using the command line